-Can I take one-shot colour images when binning pixels?
+Can I take one-shot colour (OSC) images when binning pixels?

 My sensor has a vertical bright line!
 What is causing this?

-Typically these are charge traps and add a few ADU counts to the pixel values of a column.
-They are caused by small defects in the CCD during manufacture or by comic ray strikes during the life time of the camera.
-Typically the Kodak sensors will have more of these than the Sony sensors but nether types are completely immune.
-To fix these during processing use dark frames or dithering and sigma combine during stacking.
+These are typically charge traps and add a few ADU counts to the pixel values of a column.
+They are caused by small defects in the CCD either during manufacture or by comic ray strikes during the lifetime of the camera.
+The Kodak sensors are more prone to these than the Sony sensors but neither type is completely immune.
+They can be fixed during processing by using dark frames or dithering and sigma combine during stacking.

-Note the lines with pixel values higher that neighbouring lines are not the same as column defect.
-A column defect is a column with pixels values that are always saturated, i.e. 65000 adu counts.
-These can not be corrected by dark frames.
-If your camera develops a column defect send a uncalibrated dark frame to our support team.
+Please note that these are not the same as a column defect.
+A column defect is a column with pixel values that are always saturated i.e. 65000 ADU counts.
+Unfortunately these can not be corrected by dark frames.
+If your camera develops a column defect please send an uncalibrated dark frame to our support team on email@example.com

 Which sensor grades are used on your cameras?

 The Sony sensors (with the exception of engineering samples) are not graded, so all the Sony sensors we use are the highest and only grade commercially available.
 The sensor in the Atik 4000 comes in a single commercial grade and is specified as having no column defects.
 The KAI11002 used in the Atik 11000 comes in grade I and II types.
 We fit a grade II sensor as standard as we find the premium price placed on the grade I sensor is not justified when the camera is to be used for astroimaging.
 In short, this is because Kodak's grading system uses a test where the sensors are run at a high frame rate and high temperature.
 As our cameras are cooled, these tests become an unreliable indicator of astroimaging performance.
 We've performed our own tests found no benefit in image quality from using the expensive grade I sensors over the grade II.
 This means we can provide you with a premium sensor at the best possible price.